TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.11.md

 ---

-He came unto his own, and they that were his own received him not.
+He came to his own, and those who were his own didn't receive him.